tommygod3/meta-assembler/README.md

 # Projects
-This repository is a collection of projects I did for university coursework - see read me for overview.
+This repository is a collection of projects I did for university coursework - see presentation for overview.